claydugo/untappd-data-parser/README.md

 # untappd-data-cleaner
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/claydugo/untappd-data-cleaner/blob/master/LICENSE)

 [Untappd](https://untappd.com/) allows you to download your checkin data in JSON and CSV formats (if you are a [supporter](https://untappd.com/supporter)).
 This is great, however they do not have an option to download the data of just your 'unique' checkins.
-This script will take the json file you downloaded from untappd and create both json and csv files with only your first checkins of each beer.
+This script will take the json file you downloaded from untappd and create both json and csv files with only your last checkins of each beer.

 #### Why?
 For unique beers, I have personally checked in my favorite beer over 50 times with a rating of 5 stars and this skews my overall average ratings if using the standard dataset from untappd.
 (On your profile they calculate average from uniques only)